Mélo (film): Cast

+Production

+Filming took place between 16 December 1985 and 14 January 1986.

 Reception

 Vincent Canby of The New York Times wrote that Mélo, "though it appears to be limpid, is as maddening as Marienbad.
 It's not obscure, but it's difficult to understand what it is about the project that so fascinates this most sophisticated and intellectual of French film makers."
 Describing the film, he wrote, "Though the camera moves in for close-ups from time to time, the sets and lighting are intentionally artificial.
 A curtain falls between acts, and scenes are played in extended, fluid, unbroken takes that evoke the theatrical experience.
 Unfortunately, the film's opening scene sets such a high standard that nothing that follows can come up to it."

 Scott Foundas of Variety wrote that Resnais' films involve "seeing just how far he can ostensibly push an audience away by exposing his artistic scaffolding ... all the while stealthily drawing us closer in.
 And beginning with 'Melo' in 1986, this ongoing experiment has increasingly drawn on explicitly theatrical aesthetic devices to at once push and pull at the audience’s attentions."

 The film was presented at the Museum of Modern Art on June 21, 2014, with the write-up stating that "Resnais’ symmetrical compositions and extended long takes emphasize the artificiality of the proceedings while liberating their emotional truth."